-This practice, from Sharon Salzberg’s book Real Change, opens a doorway in your heart to gratitude and receiving happiness.
+This practice to welcome gratitude, from Sharon Salzberg’s book Real Change, opens a doorway in your heart to gratitude and receiving happiness.

 1. Sit or lie down on the floor in a relaxed, comfortable posture.
 Your eyes can be open or closed.
 Now bring to mind a pleasurable experience you had recently, one that carries a positive emotion such as happiness, joy, comfort, contentment, or gratitude.
 If you can’t think of a positive experience, be aware of giving yourself the gift of time to do this practice now.